whamcloud/Online-Help/docs/api/rest_API.md

 ### <a name="1.1.1"></a>Prerequisites

-- Familiarity with managing Lustre using the manager server web interface provided with the Intel Manager for Lustre software.
+- Familiarity with managing Lustre using the manager server web interface provided with the Intel® Manager for Lustre* software.
 - Familiarity with HTTP, including the meanings and conventions around the methods (e.g. GET, POST, DELETE) and status codes (e.g. 404, 200).
 - Competence in using a suitable high level programming language to write your API client and the libraries used with your language for HTTP network operations and JSON serialization.